Fertilizer Law/Turf Management Certificate Program

 por la Extensión Cooperativa de Cornell del Condado de Rockland

-El programa del 16 de Abril se llevará a cabo como una clase en línea a través de Zoom ™.
+El programa del 7 de Mayo se llevará a cabo como una clase en línea a través de Zoom ™.
 Necesitará acceso a una computadora con un altavoz o una tableta o teléfono inteligente para participar.

 Recibirá una copia digital de su certificado si ha proporcionado una dirección de correo electrónico.